Volunteering

 Frequently Asked Questions

-The minimum is 8-10 hours per week
+The minimum is 8-10 hours per week, for around 18 months.

 • Do I get paid for my travel expenses?